Hospice to collect Christmas trees

 Hospice to collect Christmas trees in Dunmow

-Farleigh Hospice’s annual door-to-door Christmas tree recycling service is arriving Dunmow next month.
+Farleigh Hospice’s annual door-to-door Christmas tree recycling service is arriving in Dunmow next month.

 From January 8 to 10, staff and volunteers will travel around mid-Essex in vans, collecting Christmas trees from homes and businesses in return for donations.